-Yoshio Narimatsu, a Yatsushiro city councilor and former sumo wrestler, was arrested for accepting a 60 million yen bribe linked to the construction of the new municipal building.
+Yoshio Narimatsu, a Yatsushiro city councilor and former sumo wrestler, was arrested for accepting a bribe of 60 million yen linked to the construction of the new municipal building.
 Elected six consecutive times, he rose to become council president and led the Liberal Democratic Party group.
 His authoritarian and coercive attitude toward municipal employees sowed fear in the local administration, where his influence became unquestionable for years.

 Public procurement systems and vulnerability to political influence 🏛️